nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 params.greeting = "Bonjour le monde!"
 ```

-#### 5. Run the workflow again without specifying the parameter
+### 6.4.
+Run the workflow again without specifying the parameter

+Now that you have a default value set, you can run the workflow again without having to specify a value in the command line.

 ```bash
 nextflow run hello-world.nf
 ```

-The console output is expected to look the same...
+The output should look the same.

 ```console title="Output"
 N E X T F L O W  ~  version 23.10.1